Get Free Solar Panel Quotes

 Alternatively, you can try to install the solar panel yourself, but we wouldn’t recommend doing this, as you could end up injuring yourself or installing it incorrectly.

-Used solar panels might be cheap for a reason – whether it’s because they’re faulty or just have low efficiency.
-And it won’t always be easy to tell because, let’s face it, humans aren’t always truthful – especially when it comes to making money.
+Used solar panels might be cheap for a reason, whether it’s because they’re faulty or just have low efficiency.

-One way to avoid getting stuck with a broken second hand panel is to see it in the flesh before buying it.
+One way to avoid getting stuck with a broken second hand panel is to see it in person before buying it.
 This way, you’ll have a better idea of whether there are any faulty parts – the current owner might even let you test it.

 However, some faults, such as micro-cracks, might not be visible.